akhil-tj/Calculator/README.md

 # Calculator
-An Android app build with Kotlin, and computaion done using an external library.
+An Android app build with Kotlin.
 </br>
 </br>
 *Fell free to check it out* 	:grin: